sheqi/Continual_Learning_CV/applications/Gesture/action_recognition/R3D/README.md

 # 3D Resnet for video action recognition
-Egogesture currently added.
-Other dataset will be added shortly
+EgoGesture currently added.
+Other datasets will be added shortly